gemserk/datastore-server/README.md

 It also has some pages to help you manage the game scores,

-	/

-Main page, shows you the list of games and let you create new games.
+- The main page which shows a list of games and lets you create new games, at `/`

-	/profiles

-Profiles page, shows you all registered profiles.
+- Profiles page, shows you all registered profiles at `/profiles`

-	/game

-Game scores page, shows you all scores of one specific game, parameters:
+- Game scores page, shows you all scores of one specific game, at `/game` with the following parameters:

 	gameKey 	- required - the key of the game. tag* 		- optional - one tag the scores has to have in order to be listed, could be used multiple times.